Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 As an example, we can make the charts for 'potion pairs'.
 The process will be the same for the others.

 First, we want an overview of the number of potions by number of effects.
+Click 'Charts' at the top and create a new Pivot Table chart.
+We put 'number of effects' into the COLUMNS part, and use METRICS to get COUNT(number of effects) for the data in the table body.

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Superset_6_dark.png)

-.
+We can then scroll down the DATA window and select 'SHOW ROW TOTAL'.
+Remember to save the chart before we move on to the next one.

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Superset_7_dark.png)

-Then, we want a chart containing each and every potion pair.
+Then, we want a new Table chart containing each and every potion pair.
+Here, we select 'ingredient 1', 'ingredient 2', 'effect 1', 'effect 2', 'effect 3', and 'effect 4' in the DIMENSIONS part.

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Superset_pairs_1.png)

-We also want to add a chart that we can use to filter our other charts by number of effects.
-This will requiring adding 2 rows to the 'potion quads' table because (reasons).
+We also want to add another Table chart that we can use to filter our other charts by number of effects.
+This is why we added extra rows to the 'potion quads' table, and we'll need to link it to that dataset.

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Superset_number_of_effects.png)

-Now, we can put everything together into a dashboard as follows.
+Now, once we've set up all the charts, we can put everything together into a dashboard.
+You can use a combination of the CHARTS and the LAYOUT ELEMENTS to get the desired look.
+Mine looks like this:

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Superset_5_dark.png)
-.
 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Superset_triples.png)

 And we can filter them.
 For example, looking at all potions with exactly 4 effects.

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Superset_n4.png)
-.
 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Superset_n4_pairs.png)

-For those of you actually interested in Morrowind, we can make a few observations. (something something shock potion, double berry, probably already knew).

 ---
 ## Conclusion